Man of the West: Plot

-Link Jones (Gary Cooper) rides into Crosscut, Texas to have a bite to eat, then catch a train to Fort Worth, where he intends to use the savings of his community of Good Hope to hire a schoolteacher.
+Link Jones rides into Crosscut, Texas to have a bite to eat, then catch a train to Fort Worth, where he intends to use the savings of his community of Good Hope to hire a schoolteacher.

-On the train platform Sam Beasley (Arthur O'Connell) speaks briefly with Link, rousing the suspicions of the town marshal, Sam being a known gambler and con man.
+On the train platform Sam Beasley speaks briefly with Link, rousing the suspicions of the town marshal, Sam being a known gambler and con man.
 When the lawman remarks that Link looks familiar, he gives a false name, Henry Wright.

 Aboard the train Sam joins Link, learns of his mission in Fort Worth and claims he can be of help.
-Sam introduces him to the Crosscut saloon singer, Billie Ellis (Julie London), insisting she could make an ideal teacher.
+Sam introduces him to the Crosscut saloon singer, Billie Ellis, insisting she could make an ideal teacher.

 Their conversation is overheard by Alcutt, a shady-looking passenger.
 When the train stops to pick up wood for additional fuel, male passengers help load it on to the train but Alcutt remains on board, feigning sleep.
-From a window he signals to three horsemen, Coaley Tobin (Jack Lord), Trout (Royal Dano) and Ponch (Robert J. Wilke), who attempt to rob the train.
+From a window he signals to three horsemen, Coaley Tobin, Trout and Ponch, who attempt to rob the train.
 The armed guard on the train thwarts the attempt.

 Link tries to intervene and is knocked unconscious.
 The train departs, with Alcutt riding off with Link's bag containing Good Hope's money.
 Alcutt is wounded as he and the three other robbers flee.

 Link revives to discover that he, Sam and Billie have been left behind, many miles from the nearest town.
 Link leads them on foot to a ramshackle farm, admitting that he lived there years earlier.
 Link sends the others to wait in the barn, giving Billie his coat to wear.
 Link enters the rundown house and finds the train robbers hiding inside.

 Coaley is suspicious of Link's claim that he simply wants to rest for the night.
-They are interrupted by ageing outlaw Dock Tobin (Lee J. Cobb), who is startled to see Link, his nephew, whom he raised to be a killer and a thief.
+They are interrupted by ageing outlaw Dock Tobin, who is startled to see Link, his nephew, whom he raised to be a killer and a thief.
 More than a dozen years earlier, in order to go straight, Link abandoned Tobin, and the old man laments that nothing has been the same since.
 He introduces Link to the others, including Link's cousin, Coaley.